smithy-lang/smithy-kotlin/docs/design/client-configuration.md

 }
 ```

-1. A detailed description of what the configuration is used for and why might be found in it
+1. A detailed description of what the configuration is used for and what might be found in it.
-2. Configuration interface should be `public` and generally be `Xyz` with the suffix `Config` (e.g. `XyzConfig`)
+2. Configuration interface should be `public` and generally be `Xyz` with the suffix `Config` (e.g. `XyzConfig`).
 3. A detailed description of how the property is used, which _may_ differ from the description of how to configure it.
     * This may delegate to the builder property docs. e.g. `Controls the how the foo does blah.
-See [Builder.fooConfigProp] for more details.`
+See [Builder.fooConfigProp] for more details.`.
-4. Configuration fields must be immutable (`val`).
+4. Configuration fields must be read-only (`val`) and should be immutable.
 Their type may differ from the builder type, e.g. `List` vs `MutableList` or be non-null where the configuration field is nullable.
-    * These differences are handled in codegen by setting default values or mapping the builder type as required
+    * These differences are handled in codegen by setting default values or mapping the builder type as required.
-5. The configuration builder interface should be public and nested inside the configuration interface it is meant to build
+5. The configuration builder interface should be public and nested inside the configuration interface it is meant to build.
 6. A detailed description of how the property is configured and how it is used.
-7. Builder fields should generally be mutable (`var`).
+7. Builder fields should generally be `var` and/or mutable.
 Their type may be different from the immutable configuration property.

 ## Example Service Client